OpenTwinCities/opentwincities.github.com/get-involved/index.md

       written some of those stories, but there are countless others just waiting to be told.
-If you like to tell stories, be it in writing, in audio, or with video, and you'd like to help tell a great civic tech story, please send an email to {%include contact_email_link%} or make a post to the {%include forum_link%}.
+If you like to tell stories, be it in writing, in audio, or with video, and you'd like to help tell a great civic tech story, you can get started by posting a short story about you and civic tech to {%include forum_link%}.
 Every new story helps us to highlight the great work of OTCers, and helps a wider audience to understand just what civic technology and open government are.
     </p>